ccnmtl/ccnmtldjango/README.txt

     * I18n turned off (we are unfortunately monolingual. no sense in denying it)

-To use ccnmtldjango, you need python 2.5, virtualenv, a recent setuptools, PIL, postgres, and psycopg2 installed on your machine (some binary packages like PIL and psycopg2 are easier to install system-wide via apt than they are to deploy as eggs and
+To use ccnmtldjango, you need python 2.5, virtualenv, pip, a recent setuptools, PIL, postgres, and psycopg2 installed on your machine (some binary packages like PIL and psycopg2 are easier to install system-wide via apt than they are to deploy as eggs and